Fluid-induced snap-through instability of spherical shells

-By means of dimensional analysis, we introduce the Cauchy number $C_\textup{Y} = \mu U_\textup{max}R^2/\bar{B}$, where $\bar{B}=2E h^3/\sqrt{3(1-\nu^2)}$ is the rescaled bending stiffness of the shell~\cite{garg2024passive}.
+By means of dimensional analysis, we thus introduce the Cauchy number $C_\textup{Y} = \mu U_\textup{max}R^2/\bar{B}$, where $\bar{B}=2E h^3/\sqrt{3(1-\nu^2)}$ is the rescaled bending stiffness of the shell~\cite{garg2024passive}.
 The dimensionless number $C_Y$ represents the ratio between the fluid ($\sim\mu U_\textup{max}/R$) and elastic stresses ($\sim Eh^3/R^3$), thereby combining some geometrical parameters of the system with the material parameters of the shell and the fluid~\cite{Gosselin2010}.
 Our analogy with the pressure buckling case suggests that fluid-induced snapping should occur when the pressure loading experienced by the shell, $\Delta p$, is comparable to the classic prediction by Zoelly.
-If we denote the critical, snapping, pressure loading as $\Delta p_\textup{s}$, this can be expressed as $\Delta p_\textup{s} \sim \Delta p_\textup{b}$ or, in terms of the critical Cauchy number, $C_Y^\textup{cr}$, as

-Exploiting dimensional analysis further, the remaining geometrical parameters at play are the opening angle of the shell $\theta$ and the hydrodynamic confinement ratio, defined as the ratio between the tube radius and the axially projected radius of the shell, i.e., $\delta = (R \sin \theta )/ R_c$.
+If we denote the critical, snapping, pressure loading as $\Delta p_\textup{s}$, this can be expressed as $\Delta p_\textup{s} \sim \Delta p_\textup{b}$ or $C_Y^\textup{cr} \sim R/h$, in terms of the critical Cauchy number, $C_Y^\textup{cr}$.
+The remaining geometrical parameters at play are the opening angle of the shell $\theta$ and the hydrodynamic confinement ratio, defined as the ratio between the tube radius and the axially projected radius of the shell, i.e., $\delta = (R \sin \theta )/ R_c$.
 In our experiments, a critical flow rate thus corresponds to a critical Cauchy number $C_Y^{\textup{cr}} = F(\theta,\delta,h/R)$, indicating the fluid-induced snapping instability, with the function $F(\theta,\delta,h/R)$ being the subject of the remainder of the paper.
 As a robust protocol for experiments and numerical simulations, this critical condition is identified as the minimum flow rate $Q$, or velocity $U_\textup{max}$, such that the shell snaps and does not return to its original state, if the flow is reset to zero.